PRESS RELEASE 8 June 2017

 For further information, a copy of ELVIS PRESLEY: CAUGHT IN A TRAP or to talk to Spencer Leigh please contact:

 Linda MacFadyen Tel: 0191 280 1080 Mobile: 07768 390172 Email: firstname.lastname@example.org

 COMING SOON!
 Menace in Malmö: The fifth Inspector Anita Sundström mystery by Torquil Macleod

 On a late summer evening, the train from Malmö to Ystad is involved in a crash.
 The deaths at the scene seem straightforward until one of the bodies is identified as a well-known conman.
 It's someone who had crossed swords with Chief Inspector Moberg in the past and he is keen to find out what the dead man was up to.
 Before long it develops into a far more sinister investigation for Inspector Anita Sundström and the team at Skåne County Police.

 THE PEOPLE'S BOOK PRIZE

-McNidder & Grace are delighted to announce that R.J.
-Mitchell’s The Shift has been nominated for the national competition The People’s Book Prize, the prestigious award in which you, the great British reading public, are the jury.
+McNidder & Grace were delighted that R.J.
+Mitchell’s The Shift was a finalist in the fiction category for the national competition The People’s Book Prize.

 THE SHIFT is an exceptionally gritty thriller and one that will transport the reader back to the summer of 1989 and is based on the author's experiences after he joined Strathclyde Police on July 31, 1989.
 It is interwoven with a fictionalised account of the Ice Cream War and the Northern Ireland troubles spilling into Glasgow.